 Optional: Cinnamon Candies and other Decorative Toppings

 Scoop vanilla ice cream into a bowl.
-Shake Cowgirl Sweet & Hot Sauce and pour a small amount over the ice cream.
+Shake Cowgirl Sweet & Hot Glaze and pour a small amount over the ice cream.
 Top with any favorite ice cream decorations.
 Small cinnamon candies are an excellent addition.

 1 package (18.25 oz) yellow cake mix